Article Overview: Pros & Cons of Living in Tucson

 1. Winters Are Pure Bliss

-Living in Tucson I find the city really come alive in the winter months as folks can enjoy all parts of the day with smiles on our faces due to the weather.
+Living in Tucson I find the city really comes alive in the winter months as folks can enjoy all parts of the day with smiles on our faces due to the weather.

 2. The Active Lifestyle